alberto-ingenito/Playing-tennis-via-DDPG/README.md

 [Click here to see the agent in action!](https://user-images.githubusercontent.com/53077127/140923741-4a67c160-ea6f-4623-b1b3-fdb3ab76b7fa.mp4)

+ [//]: # (in installation try to expand instructions)
 ## Installation
 Follow the instructions in the [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
 These instructions can be found in README.md at the root of the repository.
 You will install PyTorch, the ML-Agents toolkit, and a few more Python packages required to run the project.

 Note: the project is provided with pre-built Unity environemnt for Windows 10 (64 bit).
 Other operating systems need custom environment.

 ## Try it for yourself!
-Open the Jupyter notebook: Continuous_Control.ipynb Run steps from 1 to 4 to train an agent.
+Open the Jupyter notebook: Tennis.ipynb
+Run steps from 1 to 4 to train an agent.
-Run step 5 if you want to watch the agent play.
-If you don't train it, a pre-trained version is available.
+Run step 5 to watch the agents play; a pre-trained version is also available.